About

 Photo credit: Tamara Wade

 Stephanie Heit (she/her/hers) is a queer disabled poet, dancer, and teacher of somatic writing and contemplative movement practices.
-She is a Zoeglossia Fellow, bipolar, a mad activist, and a shock/psych system survivor.
-An active member of the Olimpias, an international disability performance collective, she codirected the Asylum Project, an experiential and community practice investigation into the many meanings of asylum, that ran from 2015-2019.
+She is bipolar, a mad activist, a shock/psych system survivor, and a member of the Olimpias, an international disability performance collective.

 Her first poetry book, The Color She Gave Gravity (The Operating System, 2017) was a Nightboat Poetry Prize finalist and explores the seams of language, movement and mental health difference.
 Stephanie’s second collection, PSYCH MURDERS (Wayne State University Press, 2022), is a book of hybrid memoir poems that dares the reader to ride the jolt of experimental writing that witnesses and survives shock treatments, psychiatric wards, and suicidal ideation, toward new futures of care.
 PSYCH MURDERS won the Midwest Book Award Gold Medal for Poetry, the Independent Publisher Book Awards (IPPY) Bronze Medal, and was a Next Generation Indie Book Award Finalist, and Eric Hoffer Book Award Finalist.

 Her current project is Every Horizon Turns Liquid, where neurodiversity meets ecopoetic immersion.
-Water is at stake amidst climate change and evolutionary rigors that task the bodies – human, animal, plant, imaginary – that inhabit these biomes and plot escapes.
+Water is at stake amidst climate change and evolutionary rigors that task the bodies – human, animal, plant, imaginary – that inhabit these biomes.
 This work emerges out of somatic engagements along the shorelines of Lake Michigan and other real and imaginary locations.
 This manuscript was a Nightboat Poetry Prize finalist with the opening section, Water Margins, a finalist for the Omnidawn Chapbook Prize.

-Stephanie’s work has appeared in places such as Poetry Foundation, Orion, BathHouse, Venti Journal, Sonora Review, Bombay Gin, Ecotone, Anomaly, Dunes Review, Midwestern Gothic, Zoeglossia’s poem of the week, The Hard Work of Hope, About Place, Rogue Agent, Typo, and Disability Studies Quarterly.
-She has been awarded residencies from Surel’s Place in Idaho, The Thicket in Georgia, and Vandaler Forening in Oslo, Norway.
+Stephanie’s work has appeared in places such as Poetry Foundation, Orion, BathHouse, Venti Journal, Sonora Review, Bombay Gin, The Texas Review, Ecotone, Anomaly, Dunes Review, Midwestern Gothic, Zoeglossia’s poem of the week, The Hard Work of Hope, About Place, Rogue Agent, Typo, and Disability Studies Quarterly.
+She has been awarded fellowships from Zoeglossia and residencies from Surel’s Place in Idaho, Blue Mountain Center in NY, The Croft in Michigan, The Thicket in Georgia, and Vandaler Forening in Oslo, Norway.
 Stephanie has taught workshops and classes at Movement Research, University of Michigan, the Allied Media Conference, Association for the Study of Literature and the Environment, Illinois College, and University of Toronto, among others.
 Her lifelong love of dance and poetry shapes her offerings along with her training in poetics and contemplative and somatic awareness practices at Naropa University, where she received a BA in InterArts/Dance and MFA in Poetry.
 Disability culture and her lived experience with mental health difference inform her community engagements.

 Stephanie has taught poetry as a mental health worker, taught English in Chile with the United Nations, had a healing arts practice as a licensed massage therapist, and more recently, become a master rain gardener.
 Her art and life practices are embedded in her love of movement, water, language, the body, different ways of being, and collaboration.
 She is grateful to be married to Petra Kuppers, her art/life collaborator, who embodies and amplifies those elements.
 Together they live on Anishinaabe territory in what is colonially named Ypsilanti, Michigan, where they codirect Turtle Disco, a somatic writing studio, out of their living room and in the zoomshell.